Dundalk Clarke railway station: Design

 Dundalk Clarke railway station was designed by the first chief engineer of the Great Northern Railway, William Hemingway Mills.
 Known for its polychromatic brickwork featuring Italianate and Spanish stylistic influences, the station has a lattice-style footbridge connecting the elevated ticket office to the island platform below.
 Historically, sliding windows in the Victorian walkway let ticket office staff have direct communication with the platform and trains below.

 At road level, the station houses the ticket office and waiting area, while the main station resides beneath at track level.
 These areas are connected by a Victorian-era covered walkway and a 21st-century lift for accessibility.
 The station's combination of iron, glass, and brickwork has led to it being described, by Archiseek.com, as the "finest station on the main Belfast–Dublin line".

 The island platform, constructed using granolithic concrete supplied by Stewart's of Glasgow, mirrors the material's application on London streets.

 GNR Railway Works

 Dundalk was home to the GNR’s major engineering works, responsible for maintaining and rebuilding locomotives, carriages, wagons, and road vehicles.
 One of its key innovations was the railbus, designed by works managers George Howden and R.W.
 Meredith, featuring a unique steel-and-rubber wheel design.

 After the GNR(B) was dissolved, much of the engineering facility was taken over by the Dundalk Engineering Company, which produced Heinkel Bubble Cars in the 1960s.
 The site also built steam heat generator vans for CIÉ using imported Dutch components, leading to them being called both "Dutch vans" and "Dundalk vans."
 Parts of the former depot are now used by Bus Éireann.

 Operations

 Rail services

-The station is served by Northern Commuter and Enterprise services, with destinations to Belfast Grand Central, Portadown, Dublin Connolly, and Drogheda MacBride.
+The station is served by Northern Commuter and Enterprise services, with destinations to Belfast Grand Central, Grand Canal Dock, Portadown, Dublin Connolly, and Drogheda MacBride.